Cocktail server sues Wynn for disability discrimination

 Attorneys for Bandiero did not return calls seeking comment on the lawsuit.

-Wynn Resorts denied Bandiero’s claims in an emailed statement to the Las Vegas Review-Journal.
+Wynn Resorts denied Bandiero’s allegations in an emailed statement to the Las Vegas Review-Journal.

-“Wynn complies with accommodation requests from employees in accordance with the law and has done so with Ms. Bandiero,” the resort stated.
+“Wynn complies with accommodation requests from employees in accordance with the law and has done so with Ms. Bandiero,” the resort said.

 Bandiero started working for Wynn in 2008 and since that time was diagnosed with several chronic illnesses including systemic lupus erythematosus that affect her muscles and joints during flare-ups, according to the lawsuit.

-Around the end of 2020, Bandiero claims in the lawsuit that she was not allowed to take any breaks, including bathroom and lunch breaks.
+Around the end of 2020, Bandiero alleged in the lawsuit, she was not allowed to take any breaks, including bathroom and lunch breaks.

 “Ms. Bandiero was working at times for 10 hours straight without hydration or food of any sort, and without a bathroom break,” the complaint alleged.

-The complaint also alleges Bandiero was forced to take on extra duties that belonged to food runners not cocktail servers.
-Stress from these events, Bandiero claimed, accelerated muscle and joint pain, affected her ability to do her job, and caused her to visit the emergency room regularly.
+The complaint also alleged Bandiero was forced to take on extra duties that belonged to food runners not cocktail servers.
+Stress from these events, Bandiero said, accelerated muscle and joint pain, affected her ability to do her job, and caused her to visit the emergency room regularly.

 According to the lawsuit, Bandiero took a leave of absence from her position in June 2021.
 In 2022, Bandiero asked to extend her leave of absence twice, both with her doctor’s official recommendation and those extensions were granted.

 In the lawsuit, Bandiero detailed filling out a form listing the accommodations she would need upon returning to work.
-Then, Wynn sent her an “Acknowledgement of Accommodation” which stated that Wynn had the power to review, change, and deny disability accommodations.
+Then, Wynn sent her an “Acknowledgement of Accommodation,” which said that Wynn had the power to review, change, and deny disability accommodations.
 Bandiero did not sign the document.

-According to the lawsuit, Wynn granted her accommodations for a two-month period, then reversed their position and stated that her paperwork was incomplete.
-However, Bandiero refuted, claiming that a Wynn employee informed her to only fill out parts of the paperwork that were relevant to her, not the entire form.
+According to the lawsuit, Wynn granted her accommodations for a two-month period, then reversed their position and said that her paperwork was incomplete.
+But Bandiero said that a Wynn employee informed her to only fill out parts of the paperwork that were relevant to her, not the entire form.

+The lawsuit said that Bandiero returned to work in April 2023 and asked whether her two-month accommodation period would begin on her start date in April instead of her previous starting date.

 Contact Annie Vong at avong@reviewjournal.com.